Gravitational form factors of nuclei in the Skyrme model: Numerical results

 After obtaining the classical solutions, we used the formula \eqref{main} (with $M_N$ replaced by the respective nuclear masses) to compute the $D$-form factor for the first eight topological sectors, for which the ground state is well known, as well as for the $B=32$ and $B=108$ cubic Skyrmions.
 The results for the first three Skyrmions are shown in \cref{123}.
 We have used the same values for the parameters in the Lagrangian as in \cite{Cebulla:2007ei}.
 Thus the $B=1$ result is in agreement with \cite{Cebulla:2007ei}, while the $B=2,3$ results are new.
 In the same plot, we also show the results obtained with a second set of parameters which includes a nonzero value of the sextic coupling constant $\lambda^2= 3 \Mev\fm ^3$.
 This choice is motivated by some previous studies on the symmetry energy of infinite nuclear matter within the same model \cite{Adam:2022aes}, as well as the EOS of neutron stars \cite{Adam:2022cbs}.
 Finding classical solutions with nonzero $\lambda$ via gradient-descent based algorithms becomes numerically more challenging for arbitrarily large values of this parameter.
 With our choice of $\lambda^2= 3 \Mev\fm ^3$, we have been able to obtain trustable solutions only up to $B=32$.
 We find that the main effect of the sextic interaction is to increase the magnitude (in absolute value) of the D-term $D(0)$.
 This can be traced back to the fact that the sextic term represents a repulsive interaction, which makes the size of the soliton to grow to pick up more contributions from the large-radius region in the integral (\ref{ss}).
 However, apparently it contradicts with the recent observation \cite{Fujita:2022jus} in the Sakai-Sugimoto model \cite{Sakai:2004cn} that the repulsive interaction due to the omega meson exchange decreases the magnitude of the D-term.
 Unlike in \cite{Fujita:2022jus}, in the present model the omega meson is treated as a static field represented by the sextic coupling \cite{Jackson:1985yz}, and induces only a diagonal term $T_{ij}\propto c_6\delta_{ij}$ in the energy momentum tensor (\ref{classical}) which does not directly contribute to the $D$-form factor.
 Thus the value of the D-term seems to be rather sensitive to different (static or dynamical) treatments for the omega meson field.
-This point deserves further study.
+With the choice $\lambda^2=3$ MeV fm$^3$, our result $D(0)\approx -7$ for $B=1$ is on the higher end in magnitude among model results in the literature, see, e.g., \cite{Goeke:2007fp,Cebulla:2007ei,Neubelt:2019sou,Fujita:2022jus,Won:2022cyy,Chakrabarti:2020kdc}.